Dynamic Network Autoregressive Models for Functional Panel Data: Monte Carlo Simulation

-For the choice of basis functions, we use the cubic B-splines orthonormalized via the Gram-Schmidt procedure.
-The number of inner knots for the B-spline is selected from $\tilde K \in \{2,3\}$.
-The number of grid points used to evaluate the moment function is chosen from $L \in \{10,30\}$, with the points $0 < s_1 < \dots < s_L < 1$ evenly spaced over $[0,1]$.
-For the quadratic moments, we use two weight matrices ($M =2$): $P_{1,1} = W_n$ and $P_{2,1} = W_n^\top W_n - \text{diag}(W_n^\top W_n)$.
-We then compare the performance of three different estimators: \textbf{GMM 1}: the integrated-GMM estimator using the weight matrix given in \eqref{eq:2slsweight}, \textbf{GMM 2}: the integrated-GMM estimator using the identity weight matrix, and (integrated) \textbf{2SLS}: GMM 1 estimator without utilizing the quadratic moment conditions.
+In this section, we conduct a series of Monte Carlo experiments to evaluate the finite-sample performance of the integrated-GMM estimator.
+To save space, we summarize only the main findings from the Monte Carlo simulations here; a complete description of the simulation design and the full numerical results are provided in Appendix \ref{app:MC}.
+We compare three estimators: \textbf{GMM 1}, the integrated-GMM estimator with the weight matrix given in \eqref{eq:2slsweight}; \textbf{GMM 2}, the integrated-GMM estimator with the identity weight matrix; and (integrated) \textbf{2SLS}, the GMM 1 estimator without the quadratic moment conditions.

-For each setup, we generate the dataset 500 times.
-The performance of the estimators is evaluated based on the average bias (BIAS) and the average root-mean-squared error (RMSE).
-Specifically, the BIAS and RMSE of estimating $\alpha_0$ are defined as